go717franciswang/flaming-octo-robot/README.md

 ```

 ## TODO
-* if we were to represent the state of chart data as state of modal in http://rigsomelight.com/2013/07/18/clojurescript-core-async-todos.html, the state can contain data from all sources, and only one source will be visible at a given moment. furthermore, one async channel can trigger the moving visibility from one source to another, and another channel that requests data from server
+* ~~~if we were to represent the state of chart data as state of modal in http://rigsomelight.com/2013/07/18/clojurescript-core-async-todos.html, the state can contain data from all sources, and only one source will be visible at a given moment. furthermore, one async channel can trigger the moving visibility from one source to another, and another channel that requests data from server~~~
-* working prototype
+* ~~~working prototype~~~
+* call build_chart_from_js function in js
 * cljs tests
 * make it into a library so other cljs can use it